Hult International Business School: Contemporary history

 Hult's San Francisco campus is located in the North Beach neighborhood, by Telegraph Hill.

 In 2002 Arthur D. Little declared bankruptcy and the for-profit educational branch of the Washington Post, Kaplan Education, initiated the purchase of the Arthur D. Little School of Management (which had then changed its name to the Concord School of Management), but subsequently decided against the plan.
 At the time, the school had 26 students.
 The same year, Swedish billionaire Bertil Hult purchased the Arthur D. Little School of Management, which resulted in the school's reorganization and reestablishment as Hult International Business School in 2003.

 Under its restructuring, Hult established a new curriculum oriented on international business, which led to the establishment of Hult's global campuses in Dubai (2008), San Francisco (2010), Shanghai (2011), and New York (2014).

 In 2007, Hult acquired Huron University in London, a private American university located in London's Bloomsbury neighborhood, which subsequently was reestablished as Hult International Business School's London campus.

+In 2008, Hult opened its Dubai campus in Dubai International Academic City, initially welcoming 130 students.
+In 2012, it relocated to Dubai Internet City, offering three postgraduate degrees, including a full-time MBA, a part-time Executive MBA and a master's degree in business.
+Subsequently in 2025, undergraduate programmes for marketing and entrepreneurship were added to the portfolio.

 In 2014, Hult International Business School acquired and merged with Ashridge Business School, creating one of the largest business schools in the world.
 After 2015, the two schools began operating as a singular entity, with the establishment of Ashridge Executive Education as Hult's executive program.

 Hult opened its undergraduate campus in London, near the City of London financial centre, in 2014.

 The Economist Intelligence Unit, supported by Hult International Business School, launched the Business Professor of the Year Award in 2012.

 By 2014 Hult had become the world's largest graduate business school by enrollment.

+In 2018, Hult received its latest accreditation from EQUIS, adding to its existing AACSB and AMBA accreditations.

+In 2022, Matt Lilley took over as president of Hult International Business School.
+The same year, Hult revised its Business Administration (BBA) programme, replacing it with practical, team-based challenge modules, as well as regular coaching and feedback to encourage continuous skills development.
+This revision to the undergraduate programme aims to provide students with the knowledge needed to bridge the gap between employer requirements and employee capabilities.